 Top Alcoholism Treatments, Causes, Effects & Symptoms

-We are used to hearing about Alcoholism quite often, we even use the term in a light way most of the time to refer to someone who just likes to drink, but it is a really serious disease and should not be taken lightly.
+We are used to hearing about Alcoholism quite often, we even lightly use the term most of the time to refer to someone who just likes to drink, but it is a really serious disease and should not be taken lightly.
 In the scientific article ‘The Definition of Alcoholism’ Morse RM, Flavin DK, published on Jama Network Journal, a 23-member multidisciplinary committee of the National Council on Alcoholism and Drug Dependence and the American Society of Addiction Medicine conducted a 2-year study of the definition of Alcoholism.

 Therefore, the committee agreed to define Alcoholism “as a primary, chronic disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 The disease is often progressive and fatal.
 It is characterized by impaired control over drinking, preoccupation with alcohol, use of alcohol despite adverse consequences, and distortions in thinking, most notably denial.
 Each of these symptoms may be continuous or periodic.”